 At one time or another we all face difficult and/or stressful situations.
 A compassionate attitude may notably reduce the distress we feel at these times and may become a profound personal resource.
-In the CCT course you will learn and cultivate skills that may help you train your mind to intentionally choose compassionate thoughts and actions as well as develop skills so you may better relate to others and yourself.
+In Compassion Cultivation Training you will learn and cultivate skills that help you train your mind to intentionally choose compassionate thoughts and actions as well as develop skills so you may better relate to others and yourself.

 CCT is an eight-week curriculum, facilitated in-person, designed to develop the qualities of compassion, empathy, and kindness for oneself and others—ultimately providing an overall sense of well-being.
 CCT integrates traditional contemplative practices with contemporary psychology and scientific research on compassion, and was developed at Stanford University Medical School’s Center for Compassion and Altruism Research and Education by a team of contemplative scholars, clinical psychologists, and researchers.

 Thupten Jinpa, the senior author of CCT (principal English translator for His Holiness the Dalai Lama since 1985), describes the program in these words: “What CCT aims to do is to make people become more aware and more connected with their compassionate nature so that their instinctive response to a given situation will come from that compassionate understanding standpoint rather than negative excessive judgment.”